"He has my eyes, you know," a voice from behind Angel muses.

 His unexpected presence coupled with Darla's is just too much to take in at once.
 How is she supposed to decide how she feels when she doesn't even - she'd thought that - Cordelia retreats carefully from the questions she's afraid to even fully form in her own mind.
 Good thing she's well stocked on aspirin.

 She is still sitting there, sipping the blood in her human mask, as Angel strides through the room.
 He sighs, seeing the questioning glances of his friends and pauses to request, "Try not to hurt each other, please?
-Connor’s still asleep," before continuing through the room after Cordelia.
+Connor’s still asleep," before continuing after Cordelia.

-Leaning in closer, eyes filled with the knowledge of one who has seen many lives and destinies unfold.
+When he leans in closer, she can see that his eyes are filled with the knowledge of one who has seen many lives and destinies unfold.
 Pitching his voice quieter than the others can hear, Lorne whispers, "Keep telling yourself that, Sunshine.
 Just remember - I heard you sing."

 Shaking off the shiver that this whole idea brings out of her, Darla reminds herself that she’s lived more than her fair share of lifetimes and that it doesn’t matter what this demon can see when she sings.
 The singing was for Connor, not anybody else.
 "Hardly a pleasant nickname for a vampire," she coolly informs Lorne.